EDCD/EDDN/schemas/README-EDDN-schemas.md

 - Use a **POST** request, with the body containing the EDDN message.
 No query parameters in the URL are supported or necessary.

 The body of an EDDN message is a JSON object in UTF-8 encoding.
-You SHOULD set a `Content-Type` header of `applicaton/json`, and NOT any of:
+You MUST set a `Content-Type` header of `applicaton/json`, and NOT any of:

 * `application/x-www-form-urlencoded`